loda-lang/loda-programs/programs/README.md

 * [A285998](oeis/A285998.asm): a(n) = Sum_{k=0..floor(n/2)} (n-k)*(k+1).
 * [A286264](oeis/A286264.asm): a(n) = 2*(ceiling((n^2)/2)+1) - 1.
 * [A286429](oeis/A286429.asm): Highest elevation of an island above sea level in a number square.
+* [A286430](oeis/A286430.asm): Least volume of water to surround the largest possible island in a number square.
 * [A286716](oeis/A286716.asm): a(n) = floor(n/2) - floor((n+1)/5), n >= 0.
 * [A286717](oeis/A286717.asm): a(n) is the number of zeros of the Chebyshev S(n, x) polynomial (A049310) in the open interval (-phi, +phi), with the golden section phi = (1 + sqrt(5))/2.
 * [A286809](oeis/A286809.asm): Positions of 1 in A286807; complement of A286808.